 Unlike the last flight we caught this one was far less stressful with everything from the taxi to check-in to getting to the flight going along with relative ease.
 We did have an odd moment when we realized both our seats were the same and saw that we’d both been given boarding passes for my wife.
-That and the fact that luggage wasn’t included in our ticket cost, something which cost us a cool €80 to remedy (at least this time I managed to save huge with Hostelbay; click to learn more).
+That and the fact that luggage wasn’t included in our ticket cost, something which cost us a cool €80 to remedy.
 Still both flights went by smoothly with the notable exception of our landing in Athens which was a lot bumpier than the prevailing winds would have suggested.

 After getting mixed reports about how much a taxi would set us back to the resort I decided to book a transfer using an online company that had good reviews.
 After we got out of the airport we were greeted by a smiling man holding an iPad up high with my name displayed on it.
 He took my wife’s bags, showed us to the car and even gave us bottled water before we started our journey over.
 On the way he gave us a brief overview of the area of Thessaloniki.
 It was interesting to hear the parallels between here and back home, both places sharing a vibrant coffee culture and a large student population.
 He also pointed out Mount Olympus which is across the narrow sea from us although it was cloaked in haze to be much more than an outline.